Meteo-Concept/hcaptcha-bundle/README.md

 }
 ```

-By default, the HCaptchaFormType class validates the field againt constraints `NotBlank` and `IsValidCaptcha` (a new constraint installed with this bundle whose validator makes the CAPTCHA check by calling the hCaptcha API).
+By default, the HCaptchaFormType class validates the field against constraints `NotBlank` and `IsValidCaptcha` (a new constraint installed with this bundle whose validator makes the CAPTCHA check by calling the hCaptcha API).
 You can override this set of constraints by passing the `constraints` option to the form builder.
 Also, HCaptchaFormType fields are passed `'mapped' => false` by default since it doesn't make much sense to persist CAPTCHA values.